XWangLabTHU/cfDNApipe/README.md

 ## Section 12: How to use cfDNApipe results in Bioconductor/R

 Bioconductor/R is widely used in biology and bioinformatics.
-The analysis results from cfDNApipe is in widely adopted formats like bam, bed and vcf.
+The analysis results from cfDNApipe are in widely adopted formats like bam, bed and vcf.
 Here, we will show how to import the intermediate files with Bioconductor/R.

-The most analysis results like "DMR", "WPS", "GCcorrect", "fpCounter" and "bamCounter" are tab-delimited text file, therefore can be easily import by read.table function in R. For example, nucleosome positioning analysis outputs compressed tsv file which can be read directly.
+Most analysis results like "DMR", "WPS", "GCcorrect", "fpCounter" and "bamCounter" are tab-delimited text files, therefore can be easily imported by read.table function in R. For example, nucleosome positioning analysis outputs compressed tsv file which can be read directly.

 ```R
 data <- read.table("SRR2130016.bed_alpha_satellite.tsv.gz")